lvash/Ecological_Genomics/Online_Notebook.md

 	+ Data/analyses much more time consuming and involved

 Questions:
-1. How much variation is there in gene expression and how is it structured?
+**1. How much variation is there in gene expression and how is it structured?**
 Evolutionary process: gene expression is heritable so natural selection can act upon it
 Epigenetics
 Qst-Fst comparisons
 eQTL - expression quantitative trait loci mapping
 Macro evolution: drift, selection, bottleneck
-2. How do environmental stimuli affect gene expression?
+**2. How do environmental stimuli affect gene expression? **
 Abiotic stress
 Environmental heterogeneity in time or space
 Host-parasite interactions